gdsilva1/ann-uav/README.md

 ## 3. Results

-THe results are rudimentar but shows good perspective, given the limitations of the implementation.
+THe results are rudimentar but shows good potential, given the limitations of the implementation.

 ### 3.1 Limitations

 The samples were generated using MATLAB, as the control model was implemented within the software.
-This way, the mathematical control model was not optimized to generete multiple trajectories, thus to generate the sample, a powerful computer processor is mandatory.
+Thus, the mathematical control model was not optimized to generete multiple trajectories.
+THerefore, to generate the sample, a powerful computer processor is mandatory.
 An alternative is to reimplement the mathematical model considering the the memory and processor use.
-To this project, this is out of scope.
+However, this is out of scope for this project.

-To traing the ANN, it was used 1000 samples, being 800 to training and 200 to testing, which is a small sample for training.
+To traing the ANNs, 1000 were used, with 800 for training and 200 for testing, which is a small sample for training.

-Since it started with the simplest model possible (regression ANN), the model not necessary performs well to the predicted data.
+Since it started with the simplest model possible (regression ANN), the model may not necessarily perform well on the predicted data.

 ## 4. Next Steps

-TBD
+Some suggestions to improve the model:

+- get a bigger sample;
+- build a more sophisticated ANN architecture;
+- split different segments of the trajectory among different ANNs;
+- utilize the forces predicted by the ANNs in the white box script and verify if the flight is executed appropriately;
+- use different out-of-scope deep learning techniques and try traditional machine learning techniques for well-structured data.